Protection of minority shareholders

 Other safeguards include requiring 81% approval for agreements on:

-Such a company would be what is known as a deadlock company, which entails the possibility of judicial dissolution if no agreement is reached between the partners.
-To avoid dissolution due to deadlock, it is common to establish a mechanism whereby the majority is required to buy out the minority.
-If this mechanism is not established, any deadlock will mean that the minority may request judicial dissolution.
+Such a company would be known as a “deadlock company,” which may face judicial dissolution if no agreement is reached between the shareholders.
+To avoid dissolution due to deadlock, a compulsory buyout mechanism is usually established, allowing the majority shareholder to purchase the minority’s stake.
+If this mechanism is not in place, any deadlock may entitle the minority shareholder to request judicial dissolution.

 Models of agreements